Kingston, Jamaica, 28 June 2026

 There is a less obvious connection between US home equity and property investment in Jamaica.
 Diaspora members who extract home equity in the US sometimes channel a portion of those funds back to the Caribbean.
 A home equity line of credit drawn against an appreciating American property has historically been one mechanism through which diaspora families have funded construction projects, land purchases, or deposits on Jamaican homes.
 That mechanism is more expensive in 2026 than it was two or three years ago because the interest rates on equity lines have followed the broader rate environment upward.
 But the underlying equity is there, at record levels, and the appetite for property investment in Jamaica among established diaspora homeowners remains strong.
 The cost of accessing it has changed.
 The desire to use it has not.

-Discover more from Jamaica Homes News
+Support Jamaica Homes News today.